A Guide to Angular i18n and Localization

 25 mins read

-Angular localization with Crowdin
+Angular i18n with Crowdin

 Building Angular apps that will be accessible for people from different countries and cultures requires you to implement internationalization (i18n) and localization in web applications.
 In this article, we will explore the concepts of i18n and localization in Angular and provide a guide to implementing them effectively.